dincarnato/RNAFramework/docs/rf-mutate.md

     Currently, a single ORF per transcript is supported.
 RF Mutate cannot deal with multiple/overlapping ORFs.

 When a single value is provided (e.g. Transcript_2 in the above example), this will be treated as the start coordinate and the end coordinate will be automatically identified.<br/>
-When providing an amino acid sequence, either the full sequence or just a portion of it can be provided (provided that the provided portion overlaps, even partially, with the target motif).
+When providing an amino acid sequence, either the full sequence or just a portion of it can be provided.
+The sequence will then be automatically extended to the closest in-frame STOP codon (both upstream and downstream).
 This way, RF Mutate will be able to identify the underlying ORF, hence allowing target motif disruption without altering the encoded protein.<br/>
 Looking at the following example:<br/>

 ```